mahbub-rahman07/Flutter-SM/README.md

 **Entry point:**
 - `TodoGetxScreen` widget: `lib/example_ca/feature/todo/presentation_with_getx/view/todo_getx_screen.dart`
 - GetX logic: `lib/example_ca/feature/todo/presentation_with_getx/controller/todo_controller.dart`

+## Riverpod State Management
+The project also demonstrates state management using Riverpod in the `lib/example_ca/feature/todo/presentation_with_riverpod/` directory.

+Riverpod uses a `StateNotifier` (see [`todo_notifier.dart`](lib/example_ca/feature/todo/presentation_with_riverpod/provider/todo_notifier.dart)) to manage the TODO state, and a separate state class ([`todo_state.dart`](lib/example_ca/feature/todo/presentation_with_riverpod/provider/todo_state.dart)) to represent the current state of the TODO list.
+The notifier exposes methods for fetching, adding, updating, and deleting TODO items.

+Dependency injection is handled using Riverpod's built-in provider system.
+The `todoListProvider` is a `StateNotifierProvider` that injects all required use cases into the notifier, making it easy to manage dependencies and keep the code modular and testable.

+The UI for the Riverpod approach is in [`todo_riverpod_screen.dart`](lib/example_ca/feature/todo/presentation_with_riverpod/view/todo_riverpod_screen.dart), which uses a `ConsumerWidget` to watch the state and interact with the notifier.
+State changes are reflected reactively in the UI.

+**Entry point:**
+- `TodoReiverpodScreen` widget: `lib/example_ca/feature/todo/presentation_with_riverpod/view/todo_riverpod_screen.dart`
+- Riverpod logic: `lib/example_ca/feature/todo/presentation_with_riverpod/provider/todo_notifier.dart`
+- Riverpod state: `lib/example_ca/feature/todo/presentation_with_riverpod/provider/todo_state.dart`

 ## Folder Highlights
 - `lib/example_ca/feature/todo/presentation/view/todo_screen.dart`: Main UI for the TODO app.